pmq20/node-packer/node/doc/api/async_hooks.md

 #### `async_hooks.triggerAsyncId()`

-* Returns {number} the ID of the resource responsible for calling the callback that is currently being executed.
+* Returns: {number} The ID of the resource responsible for calling the callback that is currently being executed.

 For example: